garth-c/python_forecasting/README.md

 Project specifics and high level approach:
 - create a 24 month headcount forecast
-- source data consists of ~23 years (282 months) of random monthly headcount history
+- source data consists of ~23 years (282 months) of simulated monthly headcount history
-- back test forecast against the actual last 24 months of history to evaulate the accuracy of the forecast
+- back test forecast against the actual last 24 months of history to evaluate the accuracy of the forecast
 - demo the use of a bidirectional LSTM model
 - demo will use a time series generator